vast-data/vnfs-collector/README.md

   - VDB: Vast Data native database solution.
   - Local log: Save statistics to local files for offline analysis.
   - Prometheus: Integrate with Prometheus for real-time metrics monitoring and alerting.
+  - Kafka: Stream metrics to a predefined kafka broker in a specific topic
   - Console Output: Print statistics directly to the console.

 - Testing and Deployment: